MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/02-Balance/how-to-get-all-erc20-tokens-owned-by-an-address.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Get the price of an ERC20 token
+## Step 2: Get all ERC20 tokens owned by an address

-In order to get the price of an ERC20 token, Moralis provides you with an [getTokenPrice](/web3-data-api/evm/reference/get-token-price) endpoint.
+In order to get all ERC20 tokens owned by an address, Moralis provides you with an [getWalletTokenBalances](/web3-data-api/evm/reference/get-wallet-token-balances) endpoint.

 Here you'll need two parameters: `address` and `chain`.